suvicigor/suvicigor/README.md

 ## ◾️ Achievements
 Will add them as I finish certain goals!
 ## ◾️ Social media
+Very busy right now, will add it soon!

 ## ◾️ My website
 Currently in making!